Tasha Yar: Reception and commentary

-Science fiction writer Keith DeCandido considered Yar the most interesting role to appear in the "writer's bible", while Hal Boedeker characterized her as "forceful" in an article on women in Star Trek for Knight Ridder.
-A Den of Geek article by Martin Anderson also about women in Star Trek described the character as a predecessor to Kara "Starbuck" Thrace in the 2004 re-imagining of Battlestar Galactica.
-A Post-Tribune review of the series following the pilot described Yar as a "tough cookie" and the reviewer's favorite crew member.
-Frank Oglesbee, in his article on Deep Space Nine's Kira Nerys, outlined the progression of female roles in "gender assumptions" from The Original Series where women were on the bridge, through Tasha Yar in The Next Generation where they were in command positions, to Deep Space Nine and Voyager where women were in lead roles.
+Critics were initially positive about the potential of her character as the first season debuted.
+A Post-Tribune review of the series following the pilot described Yar as a "tough cookie" and the reviewer's favorite crew member, while the Los Angeles Times called Crosby an especially good case of casting against type.

+Frank Oglesbee, in an article on Deep Space Nine's Kira Nerys, outlined the progression of female roles in "gender assumptions" from The Original Series where women were on the bridge, through Tasha Yar in The Next Generation where they were in command positions, to Deep Space Nine and Voyager where women were in lead roles.
 He noted specifically that women appeared in command positions more regularly as main and supporting characters, and were portrayed as more assertive and combative, with leading roles in action sequences.
+A Den of Geek article by Martin Anderson about women in Star Trek described the character as a predecessor to Kara "Starbuck" Thrace in the 2004 Battlestar Galactica series.